 Foreigners’ perspectives can be helpful, too!
 All of these girls have traveled Pakistan extensively, both solo and with men, and offer helpful insights into the country and what it’s like to travel as a foreign woman there.

-- Marsha Jean – Solo traveler from Hong Kong/Australia
+- Marsha Jean – Solo female traveler from Hong Kong/Australia

 - Eva Zu Beck – Well-known vlogger/Instagrammer from Poland

 - Amel – French yoga teacher and solo female traveler who lived in Pakistan for some time